 Travel assistance for children and young people with special educational needs and or disability (SEND)

 We provide FREE transport to school for pupils with special educational needs and/or disability where it's considered essential.
 This provision is between home and the nearest school that can address the particular needs of the child.
-We may also provide transport to college but the young person or their parent would be required to make a contribution towards the cost.
-The contribution is equivalent to the cost of a
+We may also provide transport to college.

 If a child or young person chooses to attend a school or college which is further away from home, they'll be required to make their own travel arrangements, unless it's the nearest school or college that can address the particular needs of the child or young person.

 If transport is provided it may be a private hire vehicle or specialist vehicle.
 Any application for concessionary transport of this kind will be considered by the EHC team.

-For full details, please read the Travel Assistance Policy for children and young people with SEND
+For full details, including contact details if you have a query, please read the Travel Assistance Policy for children and young people with SEND